Follow @scope_views

 AP scopes have a unique look and build that stretches back to my thirty-year-old 130 EDT, even though recent models are a bit more sophisticated.
 But that look helps brand identity and TeleVue have long adopted a similar approach.

 So this 3rd generation Stowaway looks much the same as the 2nd but in detail it’s different.
 It now has an air-spaced objective with the same aperture (92mm) but a slightly longer focal length.
-Consequently, though slightly larger than the original, it’s still almost identical in size and weight to a TV-85, itself a very compact scope.
+Consequently, though slightly larger than the original, it’s slightly shorter and just half a kilo heavier than a TV-85, itself a very compact scope (see comparison pics below).

 AP has given in, like TEC before them, to using a 2.5” Starlight FeatherTouch focuser in place of their own.
 It reduces the distinct AP character a bit, but it’s the perfect focuser for the multi-purpose photo-visual role the Stowaway aims to fill.